|Working Papers and Manuscripts

 “Negotiating “The Enemy” in Post-Genocide Rwanda: Dilemmas in Research Among Génocidaires, Political Opponents, and Other Undesirables” (article with Erin Jessee)

-“Limitations of Quotas: Barriers to Women’s Political Power in Kenya.” with Marie Berry and Muthoni Kamuru (Revised and Resubmit Politics and Gender).
+“Limitations of Quotas: Barriers to Women’s Political Power in Kenya.” with Marie Berry and Muthoni Kamuru (Forthcoming Politics and Gender).

 “(Oral) History of Violence: Political Analysis of Conflicting Narratives,” Oral History Forum, 33 (2013), Special Issue: Confronting Mass Atrocities.

 “Burundi: Between War and Negative Peace”In War and Peace in the Great Lakes Region, edited by Gilbert Khadiagala.
 New York: Palgrave Macmillan, 2017.